TheRishiPatil/TheRishiPatil/README.md

 <img align="right" src="gif.gif" width="300px">

-<p align="left" width="200px">👨‍💻 Engineering graduate from India with the cgpa of 8.30, passionate about software development.
+<p align="left">👨‍💻 Engineering graduate from India with the cgpa of 8.30, passionate about software
+        development.</p>

-  Skilled in Java, Spring Boot, DSA, and other well-known programming languages like MySQL, HTML, and CSS.
+<p align="left">Skilled in Java, Spring Boot, DSA, and other well-known programming languages like MySQL, HTML, and CSS.</p>

-  Every coding project is constructed from the ground up, starting with the structuring and design of the webpages and continuing through the coding of the backend and frontend.
+<p align="left">Every coding project is constructed from the ground up, starting with the structuring and design of the webpages and continuing through the coding of the backend and frontend.</p>

-  Dedicated to solving complex problems through code and projects.</p>
+<p align="left">Dedicated to solving complex problems through code and projects.</p>

 <h4>Socials:</h4>